-The 3D Printing Workflow is the process of the idea to the fabrication of a part using additive manufacturing technology.
-This white paper will help you better understand all the necessary stages, for you to plan ahead and optimize your time and resources.
+This white paper will help you better understand all the stages of the 3D printing workflow, from idea to fabrication, so that you can plan ahead and optimize your time and resources.

 The key stages explored in this white paper are: